 you expected?
 Were you completely left out of the will?
 If you believe

-Las Vegas estate planning attorneys can work hard to make sure that the
+estate planning, and can work hard to make sure that the

 trust is accurate and valid and that you receive the inheritance you deserve.

-some cases.
-In these situations, you may discover that there is a problem
+cases.
+In these situations, you may discover that there is a problem with

-with a document, that your loved one would not have wanted you to be left
+a document, that your loved one would not have wanted you to be left out

-out of the will, or that he or she would not have wanted the majority
+of the will, or that he or she would not have wanted the majority of his